juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 90651c348bc6   k8s_POD_xxx   45.1%     1.5GiB / 2GiB       75.00%    0B / 0B   0B / 0B     1
 ```

 Note that the memory limit is 2GiB, while the fio test is trying to read 2.5G of data, which is more than the pod memory limit.
 Even though memory usage indicated by `docker stats` isn't close to the 2GiB limit, kernel is already unable to build more page cache, because page cache size is a part of cgroup memory limit.
-In this case, we'll [adjust resources for Mount Pod](../guide/resource-optimization.md#mount-pod-resources), increase memory limit, re-create PVC / application pod, and then try again.
+In this case, we'll [adjust resources for Mount Pod](../guide/resource-optimization.md#mount-pod-resources), increase memory limit, re-create PVC / application Pod, and then try again.

 :::note
 `docker stats` counts memory usage differently under cgroup v1/v2, v1 does not include kernel page cache while v2 does, the case described here is carried out under cgroup v1, but it doesn't affect the troubleshooting thought process and conclusion.